Difference between heel, zeer and veel

 Bijvoeglijk naamwoord (Adjective)Een zeer dure auto (A very expensive car)

-Bijwoord (Adverb)Het gaat zeer goed (It is going very well)
+Bijwoord (Adverb)Het gaat zeer goed (It’s going very well)

-veel (a lot / many)Zelfstandig naamwoord (Noun)Veel toeristen (Many tourists)
+veel (many / a lot of)Zelfstandig naamwoord (Noun)Veel toeristen (Many tourists)

 Werkwoord (Verb)Hij werkt veel (He works a lot)